dfuse-io/docs/content/guides/eosio/getting-started/other-languages.md

 ## 4. Create the client

 Now that you have generated the client stub (or picked the generated one), we can define the client creation code.
-The client can be re-used across all the requests and streams you need to do, it should be properly cached at the appropriate level for your use case.
+The client can be re-used across all of the requests and streams you need to do, it should be properly cached at the appropriate level for your use case.